Winnipeg School Division apologizes over message displayed during professional development day

 The teacher added, "That comment about resistance and terrorism didn't fit with what we were led to believe this talk was going to be about, nor was this the place to make a comment."

 "This statement is particularly problematic because it implicitly justifies acts of violence and terrorism as a means to an end.
-This is a horrifying stance, as the loss of life and the infliction of fear and suffering should never be justified, regardless of the context," the federation said in a news release.
+This is a horrifying stance, as the loss of life and the infliction of fear and suffering should never be justified, regardless of the context," they said in a news release.
 "Terrorism, by its very nature, targets innocent civilians and causes immense harm and trauma to its victims."

 The Jewish Federation said it contacted the Winnipeg School Division with its concerns, and asked for an apology.